 What could be a better internship for a runner than one at NIKE, Inc.?
-Nothing, thinks junior Garrett Kenyon.
+Nothing, thinks Garrett Kenyon.
 The Colorado Springs, Colorado native ran cross county and track at Creighton, but for the summer before his senior year he was living, working - and running - in Beaverton and Portland, Oregon.

 Kenyon had the opportunity to work in Nike’s running department, assisting with product and merchandise development.